akruszewski/gibl/manuscript/chapter3.md

     (close-output-port out)))
 ```

-`open-output-file` returns an object in memory which then we can write to using `write`.
+`open-output-file` returns an object in memory which we can then write to using `write`.
 When we do that, it will write to the opened file. `close-output-port` closes this object in memory.
-Thus, this procedure will serialize a struct and then write the serialized contents to a file.
+This procedure will serialize a struct and then write the serialized contents to a file.

-The following procedure is exactly the opposite of `struct->file`, given a file it will return a struct by opening the file, reading its contents and deserializing its contents.
+The following procedure is the opposite of `struct->file`: given a file it will return a struct by opening the file, reading its contents and deserializing its contents.

 ```racket
 (define (file->struct file)